top of page

 • 2020 (via Zoom): Dr Clare Barlow of the Science Museum Group and Curator of ''Queer British Art, 1861-1967' at Tate Britain.

-• 2021: Professor Robert Vilain, Warden of Wills Hall 2015-2018, and Senior Tutor, St Hugh’s College, Oxford.
+• 2021 (via Zoom): Professor Robert Vilain, Senior Tutor, St Hugh’s College, Oxford.
+Warden of Wills Hall 2015-2018.

 Support the Wills Hall Association